Hero Section Anti-Slop: 21 Compositions That Don't Look AI-Generated (2026)

 </div>

 </section>Don't: balance the two columns.
-The whole point of the asymmetric split is the imbalance.
+The whole point is the imbalance.
 If the right column starts at the same y-coordinate as the left, you have built a generic two-column hero, which is itself a slop pattern.

 3. The Marquee Headline